abo-abo/function-args/README.md

 This package also extends `c++-mode` completion provided by [CEDET][cedet].

-This functionality is unrelated logically, but related programmatically: much of the same hacks on [CEDET][cedet] to get better function arguments hint can be used to get better symbol completion as well.
+This functionality is unrelated logically, but related programmatically: much of the same hacks on [CEDET][cedet] to get a better function arguments hint can be used to get better symbol completion as well.

 ## Installation